asgharali97/stage/server/README.md

 ### "Failed to launch browser" or "Executable doesn't exist"

 **On Render:**
-- The build command automatically includes `PLAYWRIGHT_BROWSERS_PATH=0 npx playwright install --with-deps chromium`
+- The build command automatically includes `PLAYWRIGHT_BROWSERS_PATH=0 npx playwright install chromium`
-- This installs browsers in `node_modules` (which persists) and system dependencies
+- This installs browsers in `node_modules` (which persists) - system dependencies are pre-installed
 - Check build logs to verify Playwright installation succeeded (look for "Chromium downloaded")
 - If the error persists, verify the build completed successfully
 - Ensure you're using the `render.yaml` configuration or manually set the build command
 - If issues persist, upgrade to a plan with more resources (Standard plan recommended)
+- Note: We don't use `--with-deps` because Render doesn't allow root access, but system deps are pre-installed

 **Local/Self-hosted:**
 Install system dependencies: